Democrito Mendoza: ASEAN Trade Union Council

 He worked for the improvement of labor conditions both domestically and internationally.
 He was known as the secretary general of the ASEAN Trade Union Council.
 He was its founder in 1983, creating the organization with the objective of forwarding the rights of association workers.
 Together with other Filipino labor leaders, he called for the industrialized and oil-rich nations to a "rational approach" amidst the escalating oil price hikes.

 International forums

 From 1975 to 1996, he was a member of the governing body of the International Labour Organization (ILO) in Geneva.
-He represented the country and the Filipino workers as board member of the International Cofederation of Trade Unions (presently the ITUC) in 1975 until 1983, as well as the ILO International Centre for Advanced Technical and Vocational Training in Turin, Italy from 1968 to 1996.
+He represented the country and the Filipino workers as board member of the International Confederation of Trade Unions (presently the ITUC) in 1975 until 1983, as well as the ILO International Centre for Advanced Technical and Vocational Training in Turin, Italy from 1968 to 1996.
 Also, he was the country's or the workers' group's delegate to the ILO annual conferences that occurred between the 1961 and 2005.